mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-middleware.rst

    open-source library that includes several hundred computer vision algorithms.

 -  `GStreamer_Framework <https://gstreamer.freedesktop.org/documentation>`__
-   includes support for libv4l2 video sources, |gstreamer| "good" plugins for video and  audio, and a |gstreamer| plugin for display to show a video stream in a window.
+   includes support for libv4l2 video sources, GStreamer "good" plugins for video and  audio, and a GStreamer plugin for display to show a video stream in a window.

 -  Teleop Twist Joy is a generic facility for teleoperating twist-based |ros|